-However, this increase in individual diversity does not imply a more diverse collective behaviour.
-Indeed, the collective Gini coefficient $G$ increases with $\eta$ for some recommenders (see Figure \ref{fig:comparison}b).
-UserKNN, MF, and MultiVAE all lead to a sharp increase in $G$ as adoption increases.
-Notably, for $\eta = 1$, MultiVAE reaches $G = 0.7$, representing an increase of approximately 47\% compared to $\eta = 0$, indicating a more uneven distribution of visits across venues.
-Deep-learning-based algorithms such as LightGCN and BPRMF slightly reduce inequality, except for full-adoption scenarios.
-ItemKNN is the only model that slightly but consistently reduces global inequality compared to the baseline, reaching $G \approx 0.44$, which corresponds to a relative reduction of approximately 7\% compared to $\eta = 0$.
+However, this increase in individual diversity does not necessarily translate into more diverse collective behaviour.
+The feedback loop leads to an increase in the collective Gini coefficient $G$ with rising $\eta$ for some recommender systems (see Figure~\ref{fig:comparison}b).
+UserKNN, MF, and MultiVAE all result in a sharp increase in $G$ as adoption grows.
+In particular, for $\eta = 1$, the feedback loop with MultiVAE reaches $G = 0.7$, an increase of approximately 47\% compared to $\eta = 0$, indicating a more uneven distribution of visits across venues.
+Deep learning–based models such as LightGCN and BPRMF contribute to slightly reducing inequality, except in full-adoption scenarios.
+ItemKNN is the only model that slightly but consistently reduces global inequality compared to the baseline, reaching $G \approx 0.44$, a relative reduction of about 7\% compared to $\eta = 0$.
 These results suggest that a systematic increase in individual diversity may be accompanied by a simultaneous concentration of visits on a smaller subset of venues.